 If you drink a lot of alcohol or water before bed, it doesn’t take a doctorate in Chinese Medicine to figure out why you’re waking up in the middle of the night.
 So aside from that, let’s examine the root causes of poor sleep quality through the lens of TCM.

 In TCM theory, sleeping through the night is a simple indicator that your body is relaxed and the organs are operating in harmony.
 In general, the better your sleep quality, the better your health.
-But if you wake up a couple times during the night, it’s an indication that there is an imbalance of both the Heart and Qi.
+But if you wake up a couple times during the night, it’s an indication that there is an imbalance of both Qi and the Heart (the TCM theoretical organ, not the physical organ).

 The Heart controls the Spirit (or “shen”).
 Shen needs to be stored at night.
 If your spirit is not stored well by the Heart, sleep quality suffers.
 In an agitated state, the shen becomes like a ghost infiltrating the body, causing restlessness.